googleknight/MovieCataloger/README.md

 ## Things that needs to be done in future
 * Update movie by giving IMDB ID manually.
 * Auto search for new movies in selected folders at boot up of software and asks to add them in catalog.
-* Import export database and files.
+* Import/export database and files.
 * Create a new menu item which generates custom view which will shows movies categorized in genre, year, language, country, director wise and generate pie chart of the data.
 * Provide a new window to copy movies to another source.
 * Write JUnit files for unit testing all methods.